wuzi/labirong3d-client/README.md

 # Labirong3D Game

-This is a remake of the [labirong](https://github.com/Wuzi/labirong) game in 3D using [Babylon.JS](https://www.babylonjs.com/), it is a project to test new things out and have fun, feel free to make changes and open pull requests!
+This is a remake of the multiplayer [labirong](https://github.com/Wuzi/labirong) game in 3D using [Babylon.JS](https://www.babylonjs.com/), it is a project to test new things out and have fun, feel free to make changes and open pull requests!

 ## Quick start